 By Daniele Berman, Community Partnerships Manager

-(Note: this article originally ran in the Durham Herald-Sun.)
+This article was originally posted in the Durham Herald-Sun.

 “Books are sometimes windows, offering views of worlds that may be real or imagined, familiar or strange . . .
 When lighting conditions are just right, however, a window can also be a mirror.
 Literature transforms human experience and reflects it back to us, and in that reflection we can see our own lives and experiences as part of the larger human experience.”

 So begins Dr. Rudine Sims-Bishop’s 1990 essay “Mirrors, Windows, and Sliding Glass Doors,” about the significant lack of diversity in children’s book publishing and the problem it poses for non-white children looking to see themselves and their lives reflected in the books they’re reading.

 Durham-based nonprofit organization Book Harvest, whose mission is to make sure all children are growing up in book-rich homes, sees this challenge firsthand every day.
 Book Harvest provides books free of charge to local children who need them, enabling children from birth through high school to build home libraries of books that they own.
 Often, however, participating children are unable to find books featuring characters who look like them.

 “All children need to know that their experiences and history matter,” says local children’s book author Kelly Starling Lyons, a member of Book Harvest’s Authors’ Circle.
 That’s why Lyons teamed up with Book Harvest to create a list of books—for children in pre-K through middle school—which offer readers mirrors to their own lives and windows into the lives of others.